 Anti-Bribery and Anti-Corruption Policy

 The Group has a robust anti-bribery and anti-corruption policy which applies to the Board, all employees of the Group and persons associated with the Group (such as consultants, contractors or agency staff), requiring them to observe and uphold a zero tolerance position on bribery and corruption, as well as providing guidance on how to recognise and deal with bribery and corruption issues and their potential consequences, while preserving acceptable boundaries of corporate hospitality and entertainment.
 The Company expects all employees and persons associated with the Group to conduct their day-to-day business activities in a fair, honest and ethical manner, to be aware of and refer to this policy in all of their business activities worldwide, and to conduct business on the Group’s behalf in compliance with it.
 Management at all levels are responsible for ensuring that those reporting to them, internally and externally, are made aware of and understand this policy.
+All relevant employees are expected to undergo formal anti-bribery training each year.

 Share Dealing Code